 During the scan, you’ll be positioned on a table, which slides into the CT scanner tube.
 While you’re in the scanner, you’ll hear the equipment hum as it produces the images.

-The technologist will be able to see you at all times, and will be in constant communication with you via two-way microphones and monitors.
+The technologist will be able to see you at all times and be in constant communication with you via two-way microphones and monitors.